ssfsx17/ffpnp/Combat.md

 Virus - Poison effect, except that it also prevents healing.
 Poison and Virus both do damage separately.

 Watered - Take double damage from Lightning element.
+This status is ended by fire damage.

 X-Zone - Removed from the realm.
 There are various ways to end this status, come back, or take advantage of the new situation.